ACM40960/project-abhiucd/README.md

 Steps of Running the Code:
 + mnist_data_conversion_images.ipynb loads the MNIST data from [MNIST](http://yann.lecun.com/exdb/mnist), converts it in image form and stores in different folders as per the classes.
-+ Data Preprocessing of kaggle's symbol image has been already done in Preprocessing_Kaggle's_Symbol_For_Training_Neural_Network.ipynb file, and DCCNN neural network model has been trained for on 15 classes of images.
++ Data Preprocessing of kaggle's symbol image has been already done in Preprocessing_Kaggle's_Symbol_For_Training_Neural_Network.ipynb file, and DCCNN neural network model has been trained on 15 classes of images.
 + Pre-processed and cleaned data used for model training can be downloded from [Data](https://drive.google.com/drive/folders/1-UiDxvAquxTKc4LPGOwCdE4zH0QcCL52?usp=sharing)
 Weight and parameters after model training and testing have been saved into DCNN.h5 file.
 + Next Check the final.ipynb file.
 Steps to run is given below.